-Favorites and overs in the NFL are where the sportsbooks make a tremendous amount of their profits.
+Favorites and overs, NFL betting strategy, is where the sportsbooks make a tremendous amount of their profits.
 The average NFL bettor, year after year is much fonder of betting favorites than underdogs due to the false safety associated with betting favorites.
 They also disproportionally take the over, most likely because it’s much more exciting to cheer for points to be scored rather than root for a defensive struggle.

 We don’t advocate fading the public blindly, as a profitable betting strategy, but it is worth avoiding the wagers that the bookies clean up on when it comes to the betting masses.
 Many sportsbooks shade favorites and overs to increase their edge over the squares, making them even less desirable.